/* Scenario metadata

 <<set $badchoices to $badchoices + 1>>

 <<goto "Dec4">>"Stand by, Chicago."
 You breathe.
 You pilot the airplane for ten seconds.
 The SAM says wings level.
 The magenta line is tracking.
-Nothing is urgent in this exact moment — but the fact is your airplane is in IMC with a degraded panel, and if the SAM fails next you will be in real trouble.
+Nothing is urgent in this exact moment.
+But the fact is your airplane is in IMC with a degraded panel, and if the SAM fails next you will be in real trouble.

 You key the mic.
 "Chicago Center, five Golf Hotel, not declaring at this time, but request priority vectors to nearest above-minimums IFR airport."